ichortower/TaterToss/README.md

 around during a toss; if the child skips an update like this, it will attempt to update after landing.

+This should be compatible with any mod that changes your children's sprites, since it uses vanilla frames.
+However, it won't work with any of the mods that turn your children into NPCs, since (I believe) they stop being the Child type of NPC that this mod works on.

 I don't yet know of any specific conflicts.
 Please let me know if you find any!

 ## Known Issues